zhrgns/zhrgns/README.md

 - 🧮 Learning Stack: Mobile Development with Kotlin & Android

-- 🔭 I’m currently working on my mobile projects on Kotlin & Android
+- 🔭 I’m currently working on my mobile projects on Kotlin & Android React Native

 - 📫 How to reach me: https://www.linkedin.com/in/fzehra-gunes05/